 Impacted shrubs and subshrubs that cannot be salvaged will be replaced by cultivating plants from seed (i.e., nursery propagation) and replanting them as a proxy for the impacted individuals.
 Cuttings may be used for nursery propagation of special-status species.

 Relocation of individual plants may include planting in temporary disturbance areas within the Project boundaries where work is complete or moving plants to suitable receptor sites that are outside the temporary disturbance areas but that are within the EPL Project alignment.
-Receptor sites for any salvaged plants shall be in the nearest area of habitat for the species that is not likely to be subjected to future disturbances (whether Project-related—such as operation and maintenance activities—or non-Project-related—such as recreational impacts from off-highway vehicle use; etc.).
+Receptor sites for any salvaged plants shall be in the nearest area of habitat for the species that is not likely to be subjected to future disturbances (whether Project-related—such as operation and maintenance activities—or non-Project-related—such as recreational impacts from OHV use; etc.).
 Receptor sites will, to the extent feasible, match the microhabitat conditions (e.g., slope, aspect, soil characteristics, plant community) of each plant’s original location.

 Special-status plants identified for salvage and relocation will be tagged with a unique identifier, the north side of the plant will be marked, and species, size, location, and current health will be recorded.
 The health assessment will be based on the following guidelines: